 We provide all employees with Security Awareness Training for cyber risks and proper use of systems.
 Moreover, we require critical suppliers and contractors receive proper training if their in-house programs are less robust than ours.

 We actively take steps to reduce the impact our operations have on the environment.
 At year-end 2019, 83% of our employees work in “green” office buildings.
-Our largest office and headquarters in San Antonio, Texas, and our second largest office in Brooklyn, Ohio, have achieved sliver status certification from the Leadership in Energy and Environmental Design (LEED) program, and we have offices that have achieved platinum and gold status certifications.
+Our largest office and headquarters in San Antonio, Texas, has achieved LEED Silver certification from the Leadership in Energy and Environmental Design (LEED) program.
+Our second-largest office in Brooklyn, Ohio, has achieved LEED Platinum certification.
+In addition, we have other offices that have achieved LEED Gold certifications.

 We also have policies for employees to use their own mobile devices for work purposes thereby reducing the environmental impact from requiring employees to maintain multiple devices.
 Moreover, we issue employees portable laptops with VPN capabilities and avoid the need for multiple computers.
 Additionally, FSA funds can be used to defray the costs of commuter travel, which encourages use of mass transit where available.